valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

   - "sdwan"
 ---

-When my home SD-WAN lab running in EVE-NG corrupted due to power failure, it had me lose hours of setup, Ever since, I've been regularly backing up the configuration DB to be ready when a restore is needed.
+When my home SD-WAN lab running in EVE-NG corrupted due to power failure, it had me lose hours of setup.
+Ever since, I've been regularly backing up the configuration DB to be ready when a restore is needed.
 Testing the restoration also has helped out in recovering state.

 One of the things that can happen due to a corrupted vManage configuration DB is the VManage GUI may end up being unable to load.
 There seems to be a dependency where if the configuration-db NMS process is unable to run then the application server can't initialize either.
 The application server process is what makes the vManage GUI accessible.